 There are many days where my entire body hurts.
 Like today.
 It kind of feels like the beginning of the flu - when you’re not sure if you’re getting sick or not - I feel that A LOT of the time.
 I’m never quite sure what to say when people complain about having the flu to me.
 I’m always sympathetic, of course, because being sick SUCKS and I do feel bad.
 But I can’t help but think “at least you know it will end.”
 I’ve had the flu a few times since I got back to Seattle.
 I rarely tell anyone.
 One friend was surprised about that and asked why.

 I told her, “why would I mention something that lasts maybe 10 days?
 When, as of now, I have to spend YEARS dealing with pain and other issues?”
 Ten days feels like a blink to me.
 Often, I don’t even realize I’m sick for a couple of days - because I already feel so shitty so much of the time.

 The most I’ll take is Tylenol during the day.

 I need every bit of cognitive focus to make sure I’m making the necessary appointments and remembering which labs need to go where, and whether or not I took all my supplements and pills, and to decide how much IV fluids I should give myself, and whether or not I can get away with eggs, and….and…and…..

 It’s a surprise to a lot of people that I don’t take anything stronger.
 Pain meds slow down the gut!
 That’s the last thing I need.

 I’m going to rest now before I interview someone for my podcast.
-As soon as that’s over, I’m definitely eating something with CBD and passing out.
+As soon as that’s over, I’m definitely passing out.
 It’s not looking like I will end up eating any eggs today.
 That would require getting on the treadmill later and doing my stretches.
 I just don’t have the energy for that.
 Let’s hope the IV nutrients are soaking into my body and making up for the lost eggs.